Skip to content

 The Real Problem with WooCommerce Performance

-After optimizing 30+ production WooCommerce sites, I've learned that the standard advice — "enable caching, compress images, use a CDN" — gets you to a 70 Lighthouse score.
-Getting to 90+ requires a fundamentally different approach.
+After optimizing 30+ production WooCommerce sites, I've learned that the standard advice — enable caching, compress images, use a CDN — gets you to a 70 Lighthouse score.
+Pushing past 90 means rethinking the render path itself.

 Here's what actually works at scale.